Forte-Service-Company-Ltd/forte-token/docs/UserGuides/wave/WAVE.md

 ## Token Information
 - Deployments:
     - Ethereum Mainnet: <Mainnet Address>
-    - Plygon POS: <Polygon Address>
+    - Polygon POS: <Polygon Address>
 - Name: Wave
 - Symbol: WAVE
 - Initial Minted Supply: 0
 - Total Supply: Uncapped (mintable/ burnable)
 - Decimals: 18
-- Minting privilages are controlled by Application Manager RBAC Roles.
+- Minting privileges are controlled by Application Manager RBAC Roles.

 ## Integration with Rule Processor Diamond
 Wave token utilizes the Rules Procotol `_checkAllRules()` hook in the `_beforeTokenTransfer()` of the token.
 Wave token will be connected to its own asset handler diamond, application manager and application handler contracts.
-The [Protocol Token](../../../src/token/ProtocolToken.sol) contract inherhits both the `IProtocolTokenHandler.sol` interface and `ProtocolTokenCommonU.sol` contract.
+The [Wave Token](../../../src/token/ProtocolToken.sol) contract inherhits both the `IProtocolTokenHandler.sol` interface and `ProtocolTokenCommonU.sol` contract.

 The `IProtocolTokenHandler.sol` interface is for the token to call the `_checkAllRules()` hook.
 Once an asset handler diamond address has been connected to the token, any [rules](../../../lib/tron/docs/userGuides/rules/README.md) that are set to active within that asset handler diamond will be checked upon transfer of the token.